TroyJeffrey/Real-Estate-Insights/README.md

 ## Project Overview:

 This project, conducted entirely in Python, involved an intricate analysis of real estate data.
-Leveraging an array of powerful tools and libraries, the project encompassed data cleaning, exploratory data analysis (EDA), and the development of advanced predictive models using Linear Regression and Ridge Regression.
+Leveraging an array of powerful tools and libraries, the project encompassed data cleaning, exploratory data analysis (EDA), and the development of predictive models using Linear Regression and Ridge Regression.

 ### Tools and Libraries Used: